tarafaa/EGEC441_Convolution-Project/README.md

 checks if B_index is valid (B index is non negative) conducts summation of B

-## B Memory Module - for Compare
+## B Memory Module - for Compare -- DONE
 ### working on it: Tara

-inserts the B total into a Memory Module getting it ready for summation
+inserts the B total into a Memory Module, getting it ready for summation

 ## Construct MUX:
 ### working on it: Justus